Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 1. Make REST API routes -
 1. if you need more practice, try out the [Mailing List API activity](/projects/mailing-list-rest-api.md) again
-1. In that example, the input it was all JSON but now you'll probably be using forms.
+1. In that example, the input was a JSON body but now you'll probably be using forms.
 Inspect the request being sent by your browser and see what it looks like, then look into [Handling Form Data in Express](https://www.hacksparrow.com/webdev/express/handling-processing-forms.html).

 1. Update each REST API route to do the correct action on your main Eventonica class.